 Once the power generation facilities of the Ethanol Plant commenced operations in July 2012, these facilities began supplying a substantial amount of the electrical energy required for the agricultural and industrial operations, and any "excess" electricity was sold to the national power grid.
 A total of approximately 40,700 megawatt-hours ("MWh") were generated at the Ethanol Plant during 2012.
 Electrical energy purchased from the national power grid during the period from July through December 2012 was approximately 19,700 MWh, and electrical energy sold to the national power grid during such period was approximately 11,450 MWh.

 Storage and Loading Facility

-The Ethanol Project will transport a substantial portion of its produced ethanol by truck from the Ethanol Plant to the storage and loading facility located in Paita on the North coast of Peru.
+The Company transports the majority of its produced ethanol by truck from the Ethanol Plant to the storage and loading facility located in Paita on the North coast of Peru.
 In 2010, the Company entered into an agreement with Penta Tanks Terminals S.A. ("Penta"), a third-party contractor, to build, own, and operate this storage and loading facility which is for the exclusive use of Maple.
-As of 31 December 2011, the storage and loading facility was approximately 95% completed.
-The storage tanks, with a combined capacity of 30,000 cubic meters, are currently available for use, and the loading facilities, which consist primarily of a subsea pipeline and mooring buoy.
+The storage and loading facility has a storage capacity of 30,000 cubic metres.
+The loading facilities consist primarily of a subsea pipeline and mooring buoy.
 In August 2012, Penta placed into operation all of the storage and loading facilities, and the first loading of a ship with Maple´s fuel-grade ethanol occurred that same month.

-Off-take Agreement and Marketing
+Ethanol Sales and Marketing